 Q: How do I plant up a swimming pond?

-A: Swimming ponds ideally should be located in full sun and house two different areas of the same size for swimming and for your plants.
-The swimming area should be around 8ft deep and the Re-Generation area or areas, should be about 1 to 2ft deep.
+A: Ideally, swimming ponds should be in an area where it will receive full sun and should have two different areas of the same size: one for swimming, one for the pond plants.
+The area for swimming should be around 8ft deep and the re-generation area should be around 1 to 2ft deep.

 Q: Do I need surface cover and pond plants with floating leaves for my pond?

 A: Any kind of floating leaves on your pond's surface are beneficial to your ponds, pond plants, streams and lakes.
 They don't only help remove harmful nitrates and provide oxygen, but also act as cover for wildlife and help protect the water from sunlight, so reducing algae and blanket weed.